Amit610/Notebook/README.md

 Here's how you can use and interact with the Spotify Clone:

-- Register a new user account on the application.
+- Create an Account: Register as a new user on the Notebook App by providing your details.
-- Log in with your credentials.
+- Log In: Log in to your Notebook App account with your registered credentials.
-- Explore and play music from the available catalog.
+- Create Notes: Once logged in, you can create new notes.
+Click on the "Create Note" button to add a new note.
-- Create and manage your playlists.
+- Update Notes.
-- Search for songs, artists, and albums.
+- Delete Notes.
-- Enjoy the music streaming experience.
+- Enjoy making notes.

 ## 🚀 Deployment <a name = "deployment"></a>